 How To Cook A Still Frozen Turkey

 Typically, a completely frozen turkey will take 50% longer to cook than a defrosted one.
-If your turkey is only partially frozen, it will still have a longer cook time.
+If your turkey is only somewhat frozen, it will still have a longer cooking time.

 Make sure to check your bird in multiple locations with a meat thermometer to ensure that it has reached an internal temperature of 165˚F (75°C) before serving.